stozn/pokemon/README.md

 WIP.

-Planned :
+Planned (in order of priority, at leas ALMOST) :

-- Adding Shiny (+ Auto-capture if Shiny)
-- Ordering Team
+- Ordering team
-- Later : Other gens.
+- Auto-healer (and having a manual option later)
+- Controling the evolution of a Pokémon
+- More options in catching Pokemon
+- Shiny stuff
+- Other generations (can be done now, so adding database for the moment ONLY)

 My coding skills are really really (when I say really it's really) limited.
 So any help would be more than apprecied.
 Just trying to bring some ideas and doing the boring stuff.